 In early or young onset Parkinson's, the symptoms you experience and how you respond to medication may differ slightly from older onset, although for some people these can be very similar.

 Motor (movement) symptoms generally respond well to medication in both young and older onset Parkinson’s.
-In early or young onset, motor fluctuations such as dyskinesia and wearing off tend to occur earlier but they generally progress more slowly.
+In early or young onset, motor fluctuations such as dyskinesia (abnormal involuntary movements) and wearing off (the gradual return of symptoms as a dose of levodopa loses effectiveness) tend to occur earlier but they generally progress more slowly.
 This is thought to be due to the most commonly prescribed medication, levodopa, and for this reason, young onset is usually treated initially with alternatives to levodopa such as MAO-B inhibitors or dopamine agonists.
 Levodopa is generally only added in when other medications do not provide adequate symptom control.

-Dystonia is also a more common early motor symptom in early or young onset, whereas some of the non-motor symptoms that occur in older onset Parkinson’s, such as memory problems, are less common.
+Dystonia (involuntary muscle contractions causing abnormal movements and postures) is also a more common early motor symptom in early or young onset, whereas some of the non-motor symptoms that occur in older onset Parkinson’s, such as memory problems, are less common.

 Discussing medication options with your doctor is important, together with dosage and timing, so that the best balance can be achieved for you.
 You may also be able to help your care team to optimise treatment by keeping a diary of what medications you have taken, how well they have worked and any side effects you have experienced.
 This can be particularly helpful if your doctor or neurologist changes.